List of Gargoyles characters: The Third Race/Oberon's Children

 The Third Race, also known as Oberon's Children, were magical, shapeshifting, and often fickle creatures and fairies from around the world.
 They were not all literally descended from Oberon, but he was their leader and he governed all of the Third Race under a strictly-enforced set of rules.
 They possessed incredible powers, were apparently immortal, but had a fatal weakness to any form of iron in proximity to them.
 Regardless, as long as they were in the real world, Oberon forbade them from interfering in human events.
 However, many of the Third Race (particularly the Weird Sisters), as well as humans and gargoyles, have realized that Oberon's laws can be bent even if they cannot be broken.

+It is also revealed that members of the Third Race can mate with humans to form hybrids of both with Fox, her son Alexander, and Merlin being examples of these "halflings".

 Oberon

 Oberon (voiced by Terrence Mann) was the lord of Avalon.
 He possessed god-like powers and was the most powerful being in the whole series.
 Very arrogant and impudent, it was by his edict that Avalon was abandoned and the Third Race forced to live with humanity, partially due to Titania's habit of interfering directly in mortal affairs.
 Oberon later himself left Avalon to join them.
-He was also responsible for The Gathering, in which the Third Race left the rest of the world and congregated in Avalon.
+He was also responsible for The Gathering in which the Third Race left the rest of the world and congregated in Avalon.